Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Summary and outlook

 \subsection{Astrophysical implications}

 The astrometric binaries presented here provide a uniquely large sample of nearly $3\,200$ probable MS+WD binaries with orbital separations of ${\sim}1$~au.
-These systems populate a region of parameter space largely unexplored by other observational techniques and have already yielded some insights into the WD population and binary evolution (Hallakoun et al., in preparation).
+These systems populate a region of parameter space largely unexplored by other observational techniques---only a few MS+WD binary systems with orbital periods of hundreds of days are currently known (see \citealt{Anguiano_2022, Parsons_2023}, and references therein), enlarging the sample size by about two orders of magnitude.
+This sample has already yielded some insights into the WD population and binary evolution \citep{Hallakoun_2023}.